Lakesenberg/a2c2-libero/README.md

 ```
 The script internally samples single time steps, caches language tokens, and trains a lightweight transformer head that predicts the final action conditioned on the base SmolVLA rollout.
 Ensure your residual dataset was generated with the helpers in `eval_libero/create_dataset_for_residualpolicy.py` (or the conveyor variant) so that it now stores both `vla_actions` and the SmolVLA VLM hidden vector (`vlm_hidden`) captured during rollout; older datasets should be regenerated.
 Adjust chunk size or language prompt caching in `src/lerobot/scripts/train_residual_transformer.py` if your dataset layout differs.

+The current residual transformer consumes the entire base-policy action chunk at every step.
+During training the dataset yields a normalized `base_action_chunk` tensor alongside the single-step target; at inference time the evaluation scripts automatically forward the same chunk (and the corresponding sinusoidal `time_feature`) to the residual head.
+If you deploy a custom inference loop, remember to include:

+1. The base policy action you intend to execute (`action[:, 0]`).
+2. The full chunk predicted by the base policy under the key `base_action_chunk`.
+3. The phase feature matching `train_residual_transformer.py` (sine/cosine of the chunk index).

+Without these inputs the transformer will fall back to the base action token only and refinement quality will degrade.

 ### Residual MLP
 ```bash
 python src/lerobot/scripts/train_residual_transformer.py \